* Major currencies in holding pattern

 * Christmas holiday keeps markets subdued

-Major currencies were in a holiday pattern amid thin liquidity due to a holiday in Japan, while for most of Europe it was the last full trading session before the Christmas holidays.
-That left investors and speculators to square positions before the year-end.
+Major currencies were in a holding pattern due to a holiday in Japan, while for most of Europe it was the last full trading session before a Christmas break.
+That left many investors and speculators to square positions and trim long dollar positions before year-end.

 "While the potential for speculative dollar/yen profit taking remains substantial given yet another new high, the underlying trend of yen weakness should persist into the new year," said Adam Myers, European head of FX strategy at Credit Agricole.

-"Our expectations for dollar buying in early 2014, complementing yen selling pressure should resume see dollar/yen move higher towards our 106 yen end-March forecast."
+"Our expectations for dollar buying in early 2014, complementing yen selling pressure should resume and see dollar/yen move higher toward our 106 yen end-March forecast," he said.

-Part of the reason why the dollar will be sought-after is because short-dated Treasury yields are still moving higher, driven by expectations that the Federal Reserve would continue to trim its bond-buying programme in coming months.
+Part of the reason why the dollar remains sought-after is that short-dated Treasury yields are still moving higher, driven by expectations the Federal Reserve will continue to trim its bond-buying program in coming months.

 - Budget, Tax & Economy